fhightower/fhightower.github.io/content/posts/letter-on-abortion-policy.md

 +++
 date = "2022-07-12"
-title = "Letter to my Employer on Their Abortion Policy" description = "An anonymized version of a letter I shared with my employer regarding recently announced policy reimbursing travel to get abortions." tags = ["Pro-Life", "Abortion", "Roe v.
+title = "Concerns Over Businesses Reimbursing Travel to get Abortions" description = "In this post, I express concerns about what is becoming a regular policy at many American companies - reiumbursing travel for employees to get an abortion.
+These concerns are expressed as an anonymized version of a letter I shared with my employer after they have adopted such a policy." tags = ["Pro-Life", "Abortion", "Roe v.
 Wade"]
 +++